 - However, one needs to keep in mind that the minimum qualification requisite remains a bachelor’s degree from an accredited university.

 - CMA entitles an individual with an advantage in the job market as the course develops your decision-making capability allowing you to produce results in a critical situation for your company.

 - Also, the CMA certificate brings more visibility to a candidate’s resume and allows an employer to evaluate the professional’s ability to be suitable for higher positions in the company.

 - CMA is a course that specifically targets to improve your skillset and thus is a much more applicable educational experience.

-- The CMA course study is very relevant to the modern-day situations and it does not limit its scope for financial professionals.
-The very obvious reason is CMA designation holders are paid 30% more than there non-certified colleagues and it is a must to do the course if you want to build your career in corporate accounting.
+- The CMA course study is very relevant to modern-day situations, and it does not limit its scope for financial professionals.
+The very obvious reason is CMA designation holders are paid 30% more than there non-certified colleagues, and it is a must to do the course if you want to build your career in corporate accounting.

 Why Pursue CIMA?